A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

 \section{Results}

 In this section, we summarize the results for each individual jellyfish galaxy.
 Average redshifts and stellar velocity dispersions for each galaxy are given in Table~\ref{tab:systems}.
 All four galaxies are blue shifted relative to the BCG.
 J4 appears to be in the foreground of the cluster, while J1-3 are consistent with infalling into the cluster.
 As discussed below, we see additional velocity gradients across the tails of these three jellyfish galaxies.
-As previously mentioned, the heads and tails of J1 and J2 are fit separately, because emission-line features were found to be exclusively present in the tails of these two galaxies.
+As previously mentioned, the continuum-binned Vorbins are utilized for fitting the stellar kinematics in each galaxy, and the H$\alpha$-binned Vorbins are used for fitting the gas kinematics and calculating the star formation rates.